lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ---
 ## Day_25 USA States Quiz

-Every single time you type in the name of a state,
+Every single time you type in the name of a state, then that state gets labelled on the map and you score one point.